 - Belgian Tervurens

-The most common symptom of epilepsy is, of course, a seizure itself.
-Symptoms of the seizure could include:
+The most common symptom of epilepsy in dogs is, of course, a seizure itself.
+Symptoms of a dog in seizure could include:

 - Muscle spasms

 - Loss of consciousness

 - Biting, and snapping of the mouth

 - Mental abnormalities